-When the ball gets reversed really quick (which shouldn’t happen if played properly), this position will need to bust their butt to get from one corner all the way to the other corner.
+When the ball gets reversed really quick, this position will need to bust their butt to get from one corner all the way to the other corner.

-It might happens that a team tries to post up the warrior, the center will typically come down and double the post to make it difficult on the post player.
+It might happens that a team tries to post up the warrior, the center will typically come down and traps the ball in the post to make it difficult on the post player.
 Guard has anything baseline, and the big has anything in the middle.

 The wings jobs are easy.
-Force everything at the top towards the middle of the floor (where the chaser and center are).
+Force everything at the top towards the middle of the floor.
 They should also try and make every pass a lob pass over top of them, attempting to steal anything that they can steal.

 If they are on the ball side and the ball goes from the top, over their head, to the corner this position has two different option:

 - Trap the corner.
 Corners are good places to trap, but if you do it all the time a team may get used to it and figure out a good solution that could put your defense at risk.